Scroll to top

 Lower-Risk Areas

-• Old City (Icherisheher): Historic centre, tourist police presence, generally managed environment
+• Old City (Icherisheher): Historic centre with tourist police presence and a generally managed security environment.

-• White City: Modern development area, improving infrastructure and security environment
+• White City and Khazar Islands: Modern development areas with improving infrastructure and security environment.

 Elevated-Risk Areas

-• Isolated from government attention: Being perceived as politically active or critical of the government creates specific personal risk
+• Situations involving political sensitivity: Being perceived as politically active, critical of the government, or connected to Armenian interests creates specific personal risk from state security services.

 Quick Reference